Professor Frédéric HollandeRead more

 Join the Melbourne Medical School

 We are seeking leaders who are driven by excellence and inspired to impact national and global communities to join us now!

 Welcome to the Department of Clinical Pathology

-The newly formed Department of Clinical Pathology, previously in the School of Biosciences, is now located in the Melbourne Medical School, with University of Melbourne Centre for Cancer Research Director and Bertalli Chair, Professor Sean Grimmond as Acting Head.
+The Department of Clinical Pathology, previously in the School of Biosciences, is a department of the Melbourne Medical School, with Professor Frédéric Hollande as (Interim) Head of Department.

 Clinical pathology has strong associations in the University of Melbourne teaching hospitals and research institutions, collaborating in clinical trials and research projects.
 It is integral to cancer research as we seek to develop the most efficient and early diagnoses and accurate understanding of the biology and genetics of cancer, precision oncology and the best clinical and public health services.

 The Melbourne Medical School is proud to foster a vibrant and inclusive culture delivering initiatives that value and support diversity.

 Harry Brookes Allen Museum of Anatomy and Pathology

 Harry Brookes Allen Museum of Anatomy and Pathology is one of Australia's largest collections of real human tissue specimens and historical anatomical models, offering students and researchers a unique insight into the human body.